Xilinx/inference-server/docs/architecture.rst

 The C++ API provides functions similar to the prediction API used in HTTP.
 The API lets users load workers and make inference requests.
-The inference request is packed into an ``Interface`` object and pushed to the target worker's batcher.
+The inference request is packed into a ``ProtocolWrapper`` object and pushed to the target worker's batcher.
 An ``std::promise`` is returned to the user to retrieve the result.

 The public API is defined in ``include/amdinfer/clients/native.hpp`` and the implementation is in ``src/amdinfer/clients/native.cpp``.